 The closest you can get to the Fruili region of Italy may very well be in Napa Valley.

-In January AFAR Experiences Napa Valley will bring discerning travelers to the table with the Matthiassons and other local tastemakers for intimate gatherings with great food, and of course, great wine.
+In January 2019, AFAR Experiences Napa Valley brought discerning travelers to the table with the Matthiassons and other local tastemakers for intimate gatherings with great food, and of course, great wine.

 It all started with a single grape.
 While working on a client’s farm as a consultant, Steve came home one day and told Jill he’d just had the best merlot grape he’d ever tasted in his life.